 What are your rights?

-If you have any general questions about your rights or want to exercise your rights please contact our Privacy Officer.
-You can find contact details under ‘Privacy Officer Details’.
+If you have any general questions about your rights or how we manage your personal data please contact our Privacy Officer.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences such as identifying your computer’s previous visits to a website, ascertaining the most popular features of a website or enabling an organisation to present specific information to you.